My Anxiety Story: Why I do What I Do

 I’m not happy to meet you.

 My world was now a place where “the worst” could happen.
-Tears filled my eyes and I heaved loud sobs in my mother’s arms as I grieved the happy girl I was before this harrowing revelation.
+Tears filled my eyes, and I heaved loud sobs in my mother’s arms as I grieved the happy girl I was before this harrowing revelation.
 She was lost for a while.

 Over those two decades, anxiety came and went in my life.
 I feared the death or illness of a loved one.
 It was like I was virtually experiencing death, over and over, countless times.
-And when it came, I ran like that scared 5 year old with the monster of anxiety looming over my shoulder.
+And when it came, I ran like that scared 5-year-old with the monster of anxiety looming over my shoulder.

 Actually, you can say that anxiety ran my life.
 I was no longer at the driver’s seat.
 I felt powerless.
 Fast-forward twenty years when I was experiencing a particularly long and horrible anxiety episode.

-I was a social worker in an out-patient psychiatric center sitting in a clinical case meeting where we took turns sharing our hardest cases.
+I was a social worker in an outpatient psychiatric center sitting in a clinical case meeting where we took turns sharing our hardest cases.

 “He cries most of the day and can’t go to work,” says my colleague Beth.
 The familiar dread brews in my belly.
 “His wife can’t talk to him about anything.
 He’s having trouble making plans or decisions.
 He habitually picks the skin on his nose.
-He’s lost forty pounds and the medicine isn’t helping him.”
+He’s lost forty pounds, and the medicine isn’t helping him.”

 The Panic Builds